vapor/docs/3.0/docs/async/overview.md

 You may have noticed some APIs in Vapor expect or return a generic `Future` type.
 If this is your first time hearing about futures, they might seem a little confusing at first.
 But don't worry, Vapor makes them easy to use.

-Promises and futures are related, but distinct types.
+Promises and futures are related, but distinct, types.
 Promises are used to _create_ futures.
 Most of the time, you will be working with futures returned by Vapor's APIs and you will not need to worry about creating promises.

 |type     |description                                          |mutability|methods                                         |
 |---------|-----------------------------------------------------|----------|----------------------------------------------------|